-- Creating an environment that is diverse, equitable, inclusive, and welcoming.
+- creating an environment that is diverse, equitable, inclusive, and welcoming.

-- Incorporating place-based environmental knowledge in research, teaching, and outreach.
+- incorporating place-based environmental knowledge in research, teaching, and outreach.

-- Advancing initiatives to recruit and retain underrepresented students, staff, and faculty.
+- advancing initiatives to recruit and retain underrepresented students, staff, and faculty.

-- Ensuring that research performed in the department equitably serves diverse local and global communities.
+- ensuring that research performed in the department equitably serves diverse local and global communities.

-- Continuing to learn about, allocate resources, and track actions to promote diversity, equity, and inclusion in our department.
+- continuing to learn about, allocate resources, and track actions to promote diversity, equity, and inclusion in our department.

 Code of Conduct: A Code of Conduct for faculty, staff, and students within the Department of Soil Science is currently being developed.

-Land Acknowledgment Statement: The University of Wisconsin-Madison occupies Ho-Chunk Land, a place their nation has called Teejop (Day-JOPE) since time immemorial.
+Land Acknowledgement Statement: The University of Wisconsin-Madison occupies Ho-Chunk Land, a place their nation has called Teejop (Day-JOPE) since time immemorial.
 In an 1832 treaty, the Ho-Chunk were forced to cede this territory.
 Decades of ethnic cleansing followed when both the federal and state government repeatedly, but unsuccessfully, sought to forcibly remove the Ho-Chunk from Wisconsin.